Kursk State Medical University (KSMU)

 Pre-Clinical Years (1–2) — Foundation Building

 The first two years build the foundational sciences underpinning all of clinical medicine.
-Anatomy, Physiology, Biochemistry, Histology, and Microbiology are taught with depth and academic rigour by KSMU's experienced faculty.
-Russian language learning begins from Day 1 and is a non-negotiable investment — students who take it seriously in Years 1 and 2 are materially better prepared for the clinical hospital environment from Year 4 onwards.
+Anatomy, Physiology, Biochemistry, Histology, and Microbiology are taught with depth and rigour by KSMU's experienced faculty.
+Russian language learning begins from Day 1 — students who take it seriously in Years 1 and 2 are materially better prepared for the clinical hospital environment from Year 4 onwards.

 Para-Clinical Year (3) — The FMGE-Critical Year

 Year 3 is strategically the most important year for FMGE / NExT preparation.
 Pathology, Pharmacology, and Propedeutics carry the heaviest examination weightage.
-At KSMU, these subjects are taught with the depth they require, and the Propedeutics course — the formal introduction to clinical medicine — begins bridging the gap between pre-clinical theory and hospital-based practice.
+At KSMU, these subjects are taught with the depth they require, and the Propedeutics course begins bridging the gap between pre-clinical theory and hospital-based practice.

 Clinical Years (4–6) — Hospital-Based Learning at Scale

 From Year 4, students enter KSMU's hospital network for clinical rotations.
-The sheer volume and variety of cases available across KSMU's multi-hospital infrastructure gives students exposure that smaller institutions cannot match.
+The volume and variety of cases across KSMU's multi-hospital infrastructure gives students exposure that smaller institutions cannot match.
 Year 6 is a comprehensive internship involving all-department rotations, OSCE-style practical examinations, and the final state examination.
-Students who invested in Russian language learning during Years 1–3 have a substantially better experience — they can interact with patients, follow ward discussions, and fully participate in clinical learning.
+Students who invested in Russian during Years 1–3 have a substantially better clinical experience.

 Complete Fee Structure — Year by Year (in USD)

 KSMU's fees are denominated in US Dollars — an important practical advantage for Indian families.
 USD-denominated fees eliminate the Ruble exchange rate risk that affects Indian families at many other Russian universities.
-The fee structure has three components: tuition, hostel, and other expenses (medical insurance and visa renewal/extension).
-Year 1 other expenses are USD 350; from Year 2 onwards this reduces to USD 210 per year.
+The fee structure is fully transparent:

 What the Fee Includes

-- Tuition fees — USD 6,000 per year, consistent across all 6 years
+- Tuition — full academic instruction across all 6 years at KSMU's Faculty of Medicine

-- Medical and health insurance — mandatory for all international students (included in other expenses)
+- Medical insurance — mandatory health insurance for all international students in Russia; included all 6 years

 What the Fee Does NOT Include